vaibhav1663/Elastic-Navbar/README.md

 # Elastic-Navbar
-This is Navbar with animation of motion from one tab to other can be used in Websites
+This is Navbar with animation of motion from one tab to other can be used in Websites<br>